Orthogonal projections and incidence bounds in planes over prime order fields: Proof of incidence theorems (Theorems and )

 Given $Y\subset \mathbb{F}$ and $E\subset \mathbb{F}^2$, in this section, we study the lower bounds of the set

 More precisely, we are interested in the question of finding conditions on $E$ and $Y$ such that there exists $y\in Y$ such that $|y\cdot E|\gg |E|^{\frac{1}{2}+\epsilon}$ for some $\epsilon>0$.

-In the case $E$ has Cartesian product structures, this problem has been studied intensively in the literature with applications on the sum product topics.
+In the case that $E$ is a Cartesian product, this problem has been studied intensively in the literature with applications to sum-product problems.
 We refer the interested reader to \cite{Bou, MP, Rudnev} and references therein for more details.